NorddeutscherRundfunk/R128/README.md

 The choosen tracks are first extracted to `%temp%` in 24bit and 48kHz.
 Progress is shown in the gui.
 Then it measures this wave file.
-If ready you can copy the result to the clipboard.
+If ready you can copy the result to the clipboard or export the data as text file to `%temp%`.

 ![GUI](./images/gui.png)